 If making a gradual switch, we suggest trying a few nappies first and adding to your stash as and when you wish.

 We recommend giving all nappies a prewash.
-Nappies made of hemp or bamboo will need at least 6 washes to reach their maximum absorbency.
-Whilst the nappy is reaching its maximum absorbency, simply change your baby more often, or add a booster.
+Nappies made of hemp or bamboo will need at least 6 washes to reach an ideal absorbency.
+Whilst the nappy is reaching its ideal absorbency, simply change your baby more often, or add a booster.

 Liners are placed on top of the inside of the nappy between the nappy and baby’s bum.
 They are used to catch any solids that would otherwise stick to the nappy.
 Biodegradable liners are tossed in the bin or compost.